Meadowbank Power Station: Technical details

 Part of the Derwent scheme that comprises eleven hydroelectric power stations, the Meadowbank Power Station is the final power station in the scheme.
-The power station is located aboveground below Meadowbank Lake, a small storage created by the concrete buttressed Meadowbank Dam on the Derwent River.
+The power station is located above ground, below Meadowbank Lake, a small storage created by the concrete buttressed Meadowbank Dam on the Derwent River.
 The facilities at the Meadowbank Power Station are simple and include the dam, intake structure with intake gate designed to cut off full flow, a short penstock which is integral with the dam, the power station building, generator equipment and associated facilities.

-The power station was commissioned in 1967 by the Hydro Electric Corporation (TAS) and has a single Boving Kaplan-type turbine with a generating capacity of 41.8 MW of electricity.
+The power station was commissioned in 1967 by the Hydro Electric Corporation (TAS) with a single Boving Kaplan-type turbine with a generating capacity of 41.8 MW of electricity.

+In 2015, the turbine was upgraded to a single Andritz Kaplan-type turbine with a generating capacity of 43.8 MW of electricity.

 Within the station building, the turbine has a five-bladed runner and concrete spiral casing.
 Pre-stressed cables passing through the stay vanes anchor the spiral casing and form part of the station foundation.
 No inlet valve is installed in the station.
 The station output, estimated to be 187 GWh annually, is fed to TasNetworks' transmission grid via parallel 11 kV/220 kV Siemens generator transformers to the outdoor switchyard.

 Water discharged from the Meadowbank Power Station flows into the River Derwent.